brainhax/gk_search/README.md

-#Search API autocomplete for a custom search box
+#Search API autocomplete for an input box

 ##Purpose :
 IF you are using search API with Acquia solr search and need a autocomplte widget for search results.